cameron-yee/whiteboardproblems/README.md

     * Solution File: caesarcipher.js

 13. Ransom Note
     * Problem: Given a magazine of words and a ransom note, determine if it’s possible to “cut out” and create the ransom note from the magazine words.
+In other words, see if all the words in the ransom note are in a giant string of words.

-    * Solution File: NOT CREATED YET
+    * Solution File: ransomnote.js

 14. Mean, Median, and Mode
     * Problem: Given an array of numbers, calculate the mean, median, and mode.